superMDguy/steps/README.md

-# steps
+# `steps`
-Manages steps for livecoded demos using git tags.
-Currently WIP, so suggestions and contributions are appreciated.
+Manage steps for demo projects using git tags

 ## Installation